ujjwal-shekhar/personal-site/src/content/post/miptCppCourse/mipt-cpp-course.md

 }
 ```

-This is okay, but we wish to avoid the loop and here we see the second vector of development from **common idiom to machine instructions**.
+This is okay, but we wish to avoid the loop and here we see the vector of development from **common idiom to machine instructions**.
 The value of `i` above can be determined using a single `__builtin_clz()` call which is implemented on certain compilers and machines and translates to the equivalent of a `clzw` **single machine instruction**.
-This is much faster (less branch prediction needed, less memory overhead of loop variable, fewer clock cycles, cleaner code... need I say more:p).
+This is much faster (no branch prediction needed, less memory overhead of loop variable, fewer clock cycles, cleaner code... need I say more:p).

 ```cpp
 int find_msb(MSB_TYPE msb) {